Kanika151/Movie-Performance-Analysis-2024/README.md

 ### Genre

-3.1) Genre with top rated movies is Drama = 56/191 3.2) 81.69 % customers have customer type 'returning'.
+3.1) Genre with top rated movies is Drama .

-       thus, more customers have customer type 'returning'.

-### Type of travel

-4.1) 69.06 % customers have travel type 'Business'.

-4.2) 30.94 % customers have travel type 'Personal'.

-        thus, m